 There are also a few souvenir stores to check out at Steveston Landing, perfect for some easy browsing.
 From nautical knickknacks including seagull-shaped salt and pepper shakers to Canadiana clothing items such as moose-motif socks, these cheery boutiques are jam-packed with fun gifts.
 And if you’re looking for T-shirts for everyone on your list, check out the options and price points in each store before you decide.

 Seafood might be the Wharf’s best souvenir, though.
 But since filling your backpack with fresh shrimp isn’t necessarily wise, nip into Steveston Fish instead.
-This popular store is lined with freezers stocked with everything from halibut to octopus.
-But they also have a good array of canned Pacific salmon, an easy-to-transport local seafood that recalls Steveston’s canning history.
+The freezers in this popular store are stocked with everything from halibut to octopus.
+But they also have a good array of canned Pacific salmon, an easy-to-transport local seafood that directly recalls Steveston’s canning heritage.

-If you’re interested in Steveston’s fishing history, the Gulf of Georgia Cannery National Historic Site is a short walk away—it was once BC’s biggest salmon cannery (as many as 2.5 million cans of salmon were packed here each year until the 1930s – and it’s a richly evocative reminder of the area’s bustling yesteryear industry.
+If you’re interested in Steveston’s fishing history, the Gulf of Georgia Cannery National Historic Site is a short walk away.
+It was once BC’s biggest salmon cannery – as many as 2.5 million cans of salmon were packed here each year until the 1930s – and it’s a richly evocative reminder of the area’s bustling yesteryear industry.

-If your fish & chips lunch seems like a long time ago, it might be time to think about dinner.
-The Wharf is lined with patio-fronted casual dining options but there are also a couple of elevated spots to consider as well.
-Head upstairs to Catch Kitchen + Bar for great views and an delicious menu (house-made crab cakes recommended).
-Alternatively, Blue Canoe Waterfront Restaurant is the perfect finale to any Wharf visit, especially if you indulge in a delicious Cioppino feast or a seafood platter—plus a side-dish of golden harbour views.
+If your fish and chips lunch seems like a long time ago, it could be time for dinner.
+The Wharf is lined with patio-fronted casual dining options but there are also a couple of elevated spots to consider.
+Head upstairs to Catch Kitchen + Bar for great views and a delicious menu (house-made crab cakes recommended).
+Alternatively, Blue Canoe Waterfront Restaurant is the perfect finale to any Wharf visit, especially if you indulge in a delicious seafood share platter – served with a side dish of golden harbour views.

 If you do nothing else on your visit, sitting on a bench, drinking in the blue skies and basking in the sun would be more than enough.
-Keep in mind that the busy eastern end of the boardwalk is lined with storefronts and restaurants, but a few steps west it changes to a more open area of benches and railings that overlook Fisherman’s Wharf and the fishing boats and masted pleasure vessels.
-From Anvil Cove to Brittany Bay, see how many exotic boat names you can spot, then stick around for a scenic sunset.
+Keep in mind that the busy eastern end of the boardwalk is lined with storefronts and restaurants, but a few steps west it changes to a more open area of benches and railings that overlook Fisherman’s Wharf and the fishing boats and pleasure vessels.
+From Savoy to Anvil Cove, see how many exotic boat names you can spot here – then stick around for a breathtakingly scenic sunset.